-For confidentiality reasons, only aggregate results.
-Thanks to data gathering campaigns data interconnection, Arcep has now data on interconnection from the first half of 2012 to the first half of 2018.
+Thanks to the information gathering it does on data interconnection and routing, Arcep has technical and financial data on interconnection from the first half of 2012 to second half of 2018.
+For confidentiality reasons, the published findings14 are only aggregate results.